bluebanquise/tutorials/README.md

 Note: for each new user, increment the user number (2002 -> 2003 -> 2004 -> etc.).
 Also, use number above 2000 to avoid issues or conflict with possible system ids.

+It is important to understand that using manual methods to add users may seems simple, but has a major drawback: the cluster can quickly become out of synchronization regarding users.
+To prevent that, you can create scripts, rely on automation tools like Ansible, or use a centralized users database (OpenLDAP, etc.).

 ## Infiniband

 If you need InfiniBand support on nodes, simply install the package group related: